gettalong/kramdown/README.md

 ## Introduction

-kramdown is yet-another-markdown-parser but fast, pure Ruby, using a strict syntax definition and supporting several common extensions.
+kramdown is a fast, pure Ruby Markdown superset converter, using a strict syntax definition and supporting several common extensions.

 The syntax definition for the kramdown syntax can be found in **doc/syntax.page** (or online at